minhphan88/minhphan88.github.io/_others/dashboard.md

       D. Collect more feedbacks and the cycle continues.

+    Note: The quicker we can produce a viable analysis, the earlier we can receive feedbacks and improve the analysis; the analysis process is cyclical rather than linear.

-The project demonstrates the ability to work tools including
+The project demonstrates the ability to work with R libraries including *plotly, shiny, and other supportive libraries*
-  1. A complete MapReduce implementation in Java with some components of Natural Language Processing.
-  2. Amazon EMR Management.
-  3. *Amazon S3 bucket, Eclipse,Apache Hadoop, Maven*.